grannycart/by-sound-alone/content/preview.md

 goat_counter: "bysoundalone"
 ---

-[WARNING: This preview (and the book) contains strong language and may not be suitable for all audiences.]
+[WARNING: This preview (and the book itself) contains strong language and may not be suitable for all audiences.]

 _Readers keep telling me this book is very "cinematic."
 Hardly surprising since the vast majority of my storytelling training, for better or worse, comes from a lifetime of watching movies.
 I choose to take this note as a compliment.
 And I decided to take another page from the movies and put together this short "preview" to make it easier to decide if you want to read this book or not._